UniversalViewer/universalviewer/CONFIG.md

 ##### pagingEnabled
 **Type**: `boolean`
 **Default**: `true`
-Determines if paging is enabled - use "pagingToggleEnabled" instead.
+Determines if paging is enabled - when true, defaults to 2-up view if supported by the IIIF manifest; when false, defaults to 1-up view.

 ##### rightPanelEnabled
 **Type**: `boolean`